-Conifers are plants that bear cones and are recognised for their distinctive scale-like or needled foliage and conical form.
-They also produce scented resin and some, like Western Red Cedar, have citrusy-sweet scented foliage too.
+Conifer plants are recognised for their distinctive scale-like, needled foliage and conical form.
+They also produce scented resin and some, like Western Red Cedar, have citrusy-sweet scented foliage.
 Conifers are prolific and are found all around the globe; they include some of the oldest and tallest trees on earth.
-They form a huge extended family but hedging conifers are usually of the Cedar, Cypress or Yew family of conifers.
+They form a huge extended family, but hedging conifers are usually of the Cedar, Cypress or Yew family.

-Although commonly grown as trees, conifers make exceptional evergreen hedges.
-Conifers used for hedging are those that take well to pruning and shaping and have dense foliage, ideal for using as a privacy screen, to create property boundaries and to filter pollution.
+Commonly grown as trees, conifers also make exceptional evergreen hedges.
+When used for hedging, Conifers take well to pruning and shaping.
+They have dense foliage making them ideal for using as a privacy screen, to create property boundaries and to filter pollution.

 Most varieties of hedging conifers are fast growing so will achieve your desired hedge height quickly.
 It is also important to note that hedging conifers do not deserve their reputation for being garden bullies.
 As long as you prune your conifer hedge at least once to twice a year, it will not get out of hand.